 One of the most frequently asked questions involves comparing Kendo UI with jQuery UI and jQuery Mobile.
 On this site, we've documented the similarities and differences between these frameworks in the hope of providing an answer to this question in a more detailed manner than what you may have read, seen, or heard elsewhere.

 I work for Telerik as a Developer Evangelist.
 My role is to help developers be awesome with Kendo UI and our other products.
 That stated, our views of the world may differ on the matter of jQuery UI vs Kendo UI.
-It is my goal to present a detailed and accurate comparison of these frameworks so that you can make an informed decision if you are in midst of an evaluation.
+It is my goal to present a detailed a/b testing software for accurate comparison of these frameworks so that you can make an informed decision if you are in midst of an evaluation.
 By the way, if you see something that I've stuffed up, please let me know!

 I work for Telerik as a Developer Advocate and am also a member of the jQuery UI team.
 Therefore I have the unique position of having a double bias when comparing these frameworks.
 My goal is to provide an accurate comparison to aid developers.